 Paddle to Your CampsiteHalifax, Jamesville, Plymouth, Williamston

 If you’re ready for an anything-but-typical camping trip, head to the Roanoke River.
-Your adventure starts with paddling – usually by kayak or canoe – your goods and gear to one of Roanoke River Partners’ 16 camping platforms along 140 miles of waterway.
-These platforms put you in the center of the East Coast’s largest intact bottomland hardwood ecosystem, meaning you’ll see plenty of tree roots, more than 200 bird species and plenty of other wildlife in this ancient forest.
-Beginner paddlers should hire a guide or consider sticking to the creek routes, while more advanced paddlers can opt to paddle upstream or reserve one of the camping platforms further downstream.
+Your adventure starts with paddling – usually by kayak or canoe – your goods and gear to one of Roanoke River Partners’ 15 or so platforms along 140 miles of waterway.
+These platforms put you in the center of the East Coast’s largest intact bottomland hardwood ecosystem, meaning you’ll see tree roots, more than 200 bird species and plenty of other wildlife in this ancient forest.
+Beginner paddlers should hire a guide or consider sticking to the creek routes, while more advanced paddlers can opt to paddle upstream or reserve one of the camping platforms farther downstream.

 On the Road to Nowhere